timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The evolution from local state to MVI is not a story about replacing a weak pattern with a stronger one.
 It is a story about boundaries becoming explicit when requirements make implicit ownership too expensive. _inroducing boundaries, scattered ownership_

 Local state was correct while the behavior had one owner.
 A single source of truth became useful when several visible values depended on the same inputs.
 Single-state UDF became useful when remote search introduced delayed results, loading, errors, and latest-wins cancellation.
 A Flow pipeline reduced the manual guards needed for the latest-wins rule.
-Pagination added ordering pressure, and actor/reducer MVI became useful only when those rules were too expensive to keep distributed (_sentence could be simplier_).
+Actor/reducer MVI became useful when pagination added ordering rules.

 For a shared codebase, the practical lesson is not to use the same heavy architecture everywhere.
 It is to use a consistent baseline and a clear escalation path.
 A light contract can make screens familiar across developers, while stronger boundaries should appear only when named coordination problems make the baseline hard to update, debug, or explain.